azstack/Android-SDK-Documentation/README.md

 Connect and authenticate with AZStack Server with your azStackUserId, userCredentials, name.
 ```
 azStackClient.connect(String azStackUserId, String userCredentials, String name);

-azStackUserId: your user id on your system, as described above
+Parameter: 	azStackUserId: your user id on your system, as described above
-userCredentials: can be your password, token on your system. azStackUserId and userCredentails are used to authenticate on your server.
+			userCredentials: can be your password, token on your system.
+AZStack will not use this information.
+It's forwared to your server to authenticate your user.
 			name: optional, used to display on push notification.
 ```

 You must register AzStackConnectListener for listening connection,authentication events such as: connected, disconnected, connect failed...